 Only students nominated by the faculty are eligible.
 All faculty members are invited to nominate students who not only have exceptional academic records, but also meet the following criteria:

 Nominees will be asked to submit a letter of introduction, essay, and writing sample to the Faculty Scholarship Committee.
-After reviewing the nomination letters, application materials, and academic transcripts of each nominee, a select number of applicants will be invited to interview with the Faculty Scholarship Committee before selecting the final recipients.
+After reviewing the nomination letters, application materials, and academic transcripts of each nominee, a select number of applicants may be invited to interview with the Faculty Scholarship Committee before selecting the final recipients.

 The Fred S. Wyatt Scholarship recipients are expected to be named no later than May 1.